Ali Khan (American cricketer): International career

 In April 2019, he was named in the United States cricket team's squad for the 2019 ICC World Cricket League Division Two tournament in Namibia.
 In the United States' second match of the tournament, against hosts Namibia, Khan took his first five-wicket haul in List A cricket.
 He took five wickets for 63 runs from his ten overs, and was named the player of the match.
 The United States finished in the top four places in the tournament, therefore gaining One Day International (ODI) status.
 Khan made his ODI debut for the United States on April 27, 2019, against Papua New Guinea, in the tournament's third-place playoff.
 He was the leading wicket-taker in the tournament, with 17 dismissals in six matches.

 In June 2019, he was named in a 30-man training squad for the United States cricket team, ahead of the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament in Bermuda.
 Later the same month, he was selected to play for the Vancouver Knights franchise team in the 2019 Global T20 Canada tournament.
 In August 2019, he was named in the United States' squad for the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament.

 In October 2021, he was named in the American Twenty20 International (T20I) squad for the 2021 ICC Men's T20 World Cup Americas Qualifier tournament in Antigua.
 He made his T20I debut on 7 November 2021, for the United States against Panama.

+In April 2023, Khan received a two-match ban from the International Cricket Council (ICC) for a Level 1 breach of the ICC Code of Conduct, in relation to a send-off of Jersey batsman Elliot Miles in the 2023 Cricket World Cup Qualifier Play-off.

 Franchise career

 On June 3, 2018, he was selected to play for the Winnipeg Hawks in the players' draft for the inaugural edition of the Global T20 Canada tournament.

 In October 2018, he was named in the squad for the Khulna Titans team, following the draft for the 2018–19 Bangladesh Premier League.

+During the 2020 Indian Premier League, on its 13th Season, he was picked by Kolkata Knight Riders.
+He was first American cricketer who was bought in IPL auction but he did not play any IPL match.

 On March 15, 2020, he debuted for Karachi Kings against Quetta Gladiators and conceded 1/36 in his 3 overs.

 During the 2019 Caribbean Premier League, Ali Khan was fined for an incident in the match between the Trinbago Knight Riders and St Kitts & Nevis Patriots, where he was involved in a heated exchange with batsman Evin Lewis.
 In July 2020, he was named in the Trinbago Knight Riders squad for the 2020 Caribbean Premier League.
 He was added to the Houston Hurricanes for the 2021 Minor League Cricket season.

+He played for the Los Angeles Knight Riders in the inaugural season of the Major League Cricket in 2023.